 Thermal Grease vs Thermal Paste

 You may have heard these terms thermal paste or thermal grease if you have built a PC.
 But what is thermal paste?
-Thermal paste is nothing but a heat conductive paste that is generally put between two things.
+Thermal paste is nothing but a heat conductive paste that is generally put between two things like with processors and hot wires.
 Most of the cases, it is placed between the heat sink and the Central Processing Unit (CPU) or the Graphics Processing Unit (GPU).
 For better hit conduction, this paste or grease is used.

 You may have seen that the hit sink is generally placed just on top of the CPU.
 But what is the need for thermal paste or thermal grease?
 Thermal paste is used for better heat conduction from the CPU or GPU through the hit sink.
 It is just for better hit conduction because if it is not used, then there is air between the hit sink and the CPU or the GPU.
 But the air is not that good for better hit conduction.

 But how much does the thermal paste conduct heat more than air?
 Thermal paste materials are made like that it can conduct heat 100 times better than air.
 So, as you see, thermal paste is the best option to put this between the heat sink and the device like CPU or GPU.

 Generally, there are two types of thermal grease or paste: Conductive and non-conductive.
 Silicon or zinc-based thermal greases are called non-conductive and under the class of conductive thermal grease, you will find copper, silver, or aluminum-based thermal paste.
 You should be careful during applying the paste or grease.
 Because they can cause an electric short circuit that can damage the CPU or the device on which the paste is applied.

 Thermal paste or grease is a good heat conductor.
 But what is a thermal paste made of?
 That is the question now.
 There are three types of materials used for making the thermal paste.